okfde/froide-evidencecollection/README.md

 ### Run the Import

-The import can be run manually using the following command:
+The import can be run manually using the following command from the Django project in which `froide_evidencecollection` is installed:

 ```bash
 python manage.py import_nocodb